Retro Bowl

-Retro Bowl is an 8 bit styled American football video game developed by New Star Games for the iOS, Android, and Nintendo Switch operating systems.
+Retro Bowl is a 8-bit styled American football video game developed by New Star Games for the iOS, Android, and Nintendo Switch operating systems.
 A browser version is also officially available on the websites Poki and Kongregate.
-The game was released in January 2020 and due to its exposure on TikTok, it massively increased in popularity in late 2021.
-A version for the Nintendo Switch released on February 10, 2022.
+The game was released in January 2020, and due to many YouTube creators such as JefeZhai, HostileBeast, and RetroSportRadio, it saw a significant rise in popularity later that year.
+A version for the Nintendo Switch was released on February 10, 2022.

 Retro Bowl was heavily influenced by the Tecmo Bowl series.
-Retro Bowl was the number-one-downloaded-app on Apple's App Store in late 2021.
-After the success of Retro Bowl, the developers released the association football game Retro Goal in June 2021.
+The game was the number-one-downloaded-app on Apple's App Store in late 2021.
+After the success of Retro Bowl, the developers released the soccer game Retro Goal in June 2021.
 Retro Bowl uses simple mechanics which have been praised by players and critics alike.

 Gameplay

 Retro Bowl emulates the gameplay of American football and was heavily influenced by the Tecmo Bowl series.
 In Retro Bowl, the player controls the team's offense while also acting as the team's general manager.
 Even though the player can draft defensive players or get defensive players from free agency, the defense is not playable, and is simulated by the game.
-The goal of the game is for the player to manage their team to the titular Retro Bowl championship game.
-The game also includes aspects of managing an American football team such as trading and cutting players, signing free agents, maintaining morale, drafting players, and more.
-There is also, for $1, an "unlimited version" which gives access to editing any team's uniforms, logos and end zones, weather, and more.
-The player can also buy Retro Bowl's currency called coaching credits, which can also be earned by game play.
-All teams are based on the NFL teams in real life, but since EA still has the exclusive NFL license to the actual teams and players, Retro Bowl makes a similar jersey to the team, and puts the city's name instead of the team's name to make up for the lack of NFL license.(For example, Philadelphia instead of the Philadelphia Eagles.)
+The goal of the game is for the player to manage their team to the Retro Bowl championship game (A spin-off of the Super Bowl).
+The game also includes aspects of managing an American football team such as trading and cutting players, signing free agents, maintaining morale, drafting players, talking to the press, and more.
+There is also an "unlimited version" which gives access to editing any team's uniforms, logos, names and end zones, weather, and more.
+The player can also buy Retro Bowl's currency called coaching credits, which can also be earned by gameplay (playing games) and decisions outside of the game.
+All teams are spin-offs of their NFL counterparts.

-In April 2022, an update was released that introduced being able to return kickoffs.
+In April 2022, an update was released that introduced the ability to return kickoffs.

-In October 2022, another update to the game was released where it was made possible to simulate games and be able to change avatars for players and staff.
+In October 2022, another update to the game was released where it was made possible to simulate games and be able to change avatars for players and staff with unlimited version for $1.

 In February 2023, another update to the game was released where Retro Bowl added a new mode called "Exhibition Mode" to allow players to pick 2 of any of the 32 NFL teams and play a game whether against the CPU or with a friend.

+On June 23, 2023, Retro Bowl+ was released on Apple Arcade as the base game with the unlimited version at no extra cost.